2866 West 17th Street

 on the corner of Mermaid Avenue which provided a direct route to the city.
 Unfortunately,

 the lots were not for sale.
-So, in his usual manner, Father Brophy prayed.
-Shortly
+Not one to be intimidated by obstacles, Dr. Brophy prayed.

 On the day of the re-